History of Indian influence on Southeast Asia: Srivijaya empire

 The Indonesian archipelago saw the rise of Hindu-Buddhist empires of Sumatra and Java.
 In the islands of Southeast Asia, one of the first organised state to achieve fame was the Buddhist Malay kingdom of Srivijaya, with its capital at Palembang in southern Sumatra.
-Its commercial pre-eminence was based on command of the sea route from India to China between Sumatra and the Malay peninsula (later known as the Straits of Malacca).
+Its commercial pre-eminence was based on command of the sea route from India to China between Sumatra and the Malay Peninsula (later known as the Straits of Malacca).
 In the 6th – 7th centuries Srivijaya succeeded Funan as the leading state in Southeast Asia.
-Its ruler was the overlord of the Malay peninsula and western Java as well as Sumatra.
+Its ruler was the overlord of the Malay Peninsula and western Java as well as Sumatra.
 During the era of Srivijaya, Buddhism became firmly entrenched there.

 Sailendra dynasty

 The expansion of Srivijaya was resisted in eastern Java, where the powerful Buddhist Sailendra dynasty arose.
 From the 7th century onwards there was great activity in temple building in central Java.
 The most impressive of the ruins is at Borobudur, considered to have been the largest Buddhist temple in the world.
-Sailendra rule spread to southern Sumatra, and up to Malay peninsula to Cambodia (where it was replaced by the Angkorian kingdom).
+Sailendra rule spread to southern Sumatra, and up to the Malay Peninsula to Cambodia (where it was replaced by the Angkorian kingdom).
 In the 9th century, the Sailendras moved to Sumatra, and a union of Srivijaya and the Sailendras formed an empire which dominated much of Southeast Asia for the next five centuries.
 After 500 Years of supremacy, Srivijaya was superseded by Majapahit.